 Originally known as the State House bell, the Liberty Bell rang in Independence Hall for decades, calling people together and serving as a rallying cry for independence and the symbol of pride in a new nation.
 While there was no immediate announcement about the vote for independence on July 4, 1776, the bell was rung on July 8 when the Declaration of Independence was read aloud in the place where the bell now stands.

-The Liberty Bell can be viewed any hour of the day in Philadelphia.
+The Liberty Bell can be viewed any hour of the day.
 When the (free) pavilion where the bell is now displayed is closed, it’s lit up at night.

 The Bourse Food Hall

-Recently renovated, The Bourse is home to Philadelphia’s first artisanal food hall.
+The Bourse is home to the city’s first artisanal food hall.
 It’s the perfect location for a good meal in Old City if you’re visiting the historic attractions there, but it’s also designed to be a destination in and of itself.

 Once the site of the first commodities exchange market in the US, the historic building houses more than 20 vendors with a focus on local concepts.
-We loved the chicken sandwich at Freebyrd and the variety at Baby Buns.
+We loved the chicken sandwich at Freebyrd and the custom ice cream creations at Scoop DeVille.
 We’ve also been fans of Bluebird Distilling since long before they had a location in the city, so stop by for a cocktail made from their craft spirits if you have the time on your trip to Philadelphia.

 Mann Center for the Performing Arts

-Located in Fairmount Park, the nonprofit performing arts center is one of the top destinations for music lovers in Philadelphia.
+Located in Fairmount Park, the nonprofit performing arts center is one of the top destinations for music lovers.
 It hosts concerts from artists of every genre from Bob Dylan to Jill Scott to Tony Bennett.
 The Bolshoi Ballet, the Mormon Tabernacle Choir, and the Buena Vista Social Club have performed on its stage.

 Founded in 1695, Christ Church counted among its parishioners some of the most notable people of the colonial period, including Presidents George Washington and John Adams, Betsy Ross, and signers of the Constitution and of the Declaration of Independence.
-The current building at the corner of 5th and Arch Streets is what to see in Philadelphia if you’re a lover of history.
+The current building on 2nd Street is perfect for history lovers.

 Parks on Tap